 What is Matched Betting?
 An easy guide

 Matched betting is a way to turn the free bets offered by online bookmakers into real money that you can actually withdraw from your bank account.
-When you place a bet on a team to win, you always place a ‘matching’ one on that team not to win.
+With matched betting, you always place 2 bets instead of just 1.
+When you place a bet on a team to win, you always place a ‘matching’ one on that same team not to win.
 This may sound a little confusing at first because you’re basically canceling your first bet out…BUT it means you’ve protected your money and taken the gambling out of betting.
+Keep reading to find out how to make money…

 How does matched betting work?